nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 32426244980
 ```

 This corresponds to 32.43GB of data.
-Running this one-liner would be impossible on most single machines but running this on a dask cluster with 4 works, this can be calculated in under a minute.
+Running this one-liner would be impossible on most single machines but running this on a dask cluster with 4 workers, this can be calculated in under a minute.

 ...